venom-blockchain/venom-blockchain.github.io/docs/start/general/wallet/the-ledger/the-ledger.md

 />

 4. In the Manage Seed Phrases window click “Add New”.
-5. In the Add Seed Phrase window in the dropdown list choose “Connect Ledger” and press Next.
+5. In the Add Seed Phrase window, from the dropdown list, select "Connect Ledger" and press Next.

 <Image img={img03} alt="Click send button"
     style={{ width: "50%", minWidth: "320px", marginBottom: "20px", display: "inline-block" }}
     className="balance-transfers inline-img"
 />

-6. Connect your Ledger to computer.
+6. Connect your Ledger device to your computer.
 7. Enter the pin code to unlock it.
 8. Navigate to the Everscale section on your Ledger dashboard to access the wallet.
 9. Click Connect.

 <Image img={img04} alt="Click send button"
     style={{ width: "50%", minWidth: "320px", marginBottom: "20px", display: "inline-block" }}